The Woods at Viewcrest

 • Type III-B: Preliminary Plat and Subdivision Variance

-The required public hearing before the Hearing Examiner has not yet been scheduled.
+The required public hearing before the Hearing Examiner was delivered December 17, 2025.
 The notice for the public hearing including the hearing date, time and location will be sent to all parties of record prior to the hearing.
 Staff issues a recommendation in the form of a staff report to the hearing examiner prior to the hearing.

 What information will be considered in making this decision?